 \subsection{The organization of the paper}

 Section \ref{sect:Diff} gives a brief overview of concepts and materials that we use throughout this article.
 More precisely, after recalling the definition of a diffeological space, we summarize the Quillen equivalence between the category $\mathsf{Set}^{\Delta^{\text{op}}}$ of simplicial sets and $\mathsf{Diff}$ which is proved by Kihara in \cite{Kihara}.
-Moreover, the original de Rham complex due to Souriau and the singular one are reviewed briefly.
+Moreover, the original de Rham complex due to Souriau, the singular one and the de Rham theorem for diffeological spaces are reviewed briefly.

 In Section \ref{sect:RHT_for_Diff}, we recall carefully crucial results on local systems in \cite{G-H-T}, with which rational homotopy theory for non-simply connected spaces is developed.
-By combining those ingredients with Kihara's model category structure on $\mathsf{Diff}$, we make a framework of rational and $\R$-local homotopy theory for diffeological spaces.
+By combining those ingredients with Kihara's model category structure on $\mathsf{Diff}$, we make a framework of rational and real homotopy theory for diffeological spaces.
 Theorem \ref{thm:summary} is proved in this section.

 Section \ref{sect:LocalSystems} addresses examples of local systems associated with relative Sullivan algebras.
 In particular, we see that a relative Sullivan model for a fibration in $\mathsf{Set}^{\Delta^{\text{op}}}$ gives rise to the fibrewise localization of a diffeological space via the realization functor $| \ |_D$; see Proposition \ref{prop:FromKS-ex} and Example \ref{ex:Alg_models}.